SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 to set up its properties.
-Initializers are described in detail in :doc:`Initialization`, but a brief introduction is required here in order to illustrate how inherited properties can be modified.
+Initializers are described in detail in :doc:`Initialization`, but a brief introduction is required here in order to illustrate how inherited properties can be modified by subclasses.

-Initializers are special methods that are called whenever a new instance of a type is created.
+Initializers are a way to create a new instance of a type.
+Although initializers are not methods, they are written in a very similar syntax to instance methods.
-Initializers prepare each new instance for use, and ensure that all of the instance's properties have valid initial values.
+An initializer prepares a new instance for use, and ensures that all of the instance's properties have valid initial values.

 In its simplest form, an initializer is like an instance method with no parameters, written using the ``init`` keyword: